prof-welch-psu-ist/pa0-git-sdlc/README.md

 In this first part you'll practice: running tests, writing tests, identifying bugs using tests, and implementing bug fixes.
 You'll also learn some basic aspects of project maintenance (specifically related to dependencies and build scripts).

 First, `cd` into the directory where you are storing your work for 311 this semester and clone this repo.
 Next, open the cloned repo in IntelliJ (`File > Open` then navigate to the cloned project folder on your hard drive).

-> If you want a video walkthrough of me doing cloning a sample repo, check the Lesson notes regarding use of the terminal and git under Module 02 on canvas (and/or consult the media gallery on canvas -- which contains the recording).
+> Consult the Lesson notes regarding use of the terminal and git under Module 02 on canvas (this is a pdf).
+Additionally, there is a video walkthrough of me using the terminal and doing basic git operations on a sample project.

 ### Code Specification:

 We are solving a classic interview problem, finding the longest prefix in an ArrayList of Strings.
-These types of problems feature heavily in interviews, and String manipulation  Here is the problem statement for the longest common prefix problem:
+These types of problems feature heavily in interviews, and String manipulation.
+Here is the problem statement for the longest common prefix problem:

 > You must find the longest common prefix in an array of Strings.
 If there is no common prefix, return an empty string (i.e. "").
 If there is a common prefix, return it as a String